Mesa Dog Bite Lawyer

 Steps to Follow After a Dog Attack

 Following a dog attack, you might suffer from mild shock.
 Sometimes these incidents happen quite fast or out of the blue.
 If you have been bitten by a dog, seek medical attention immediately.
-If possible, prior to leaving the scene, gather the information that might indicate to whom the dog belonged, including any info on the collar or nearby homes, etc.
+If possible, before leaving the scene, gather the information that might indicate to whom the dog belonged, including any info on the collar or nearby homes, etc.

 After you seek medical attention, call the office of a trusted dog bite lawyer.
 When you call us for a free consultation, you will sit down and talk with one of our attorneys.
 We will advise you on what steps to take and how we can help you with your case.

-Contact the Personal Injury Experts Today & Get Compensation
+Contact Our Mesa Personal Injury Experts Today!

 An injury of any sort can be debilitating.
 It can cause you to miss work or even have limited mobility or long-term consequences.
 We are here to help you get the compensation you deserve.
 Our law office speaks Spanish.
 Call us at 602-892-5000 for more information, or feel free to come by the office at 6816 E Brown Rd #101 Mesa, Arizona 85207.